 Austria’s Gasser holds off Iwabuchi, Anderson for X Games Big Air gold

-Anna Gasser didn't like her chances in Saturday's women's snowboard big air final at X Games Aspen because of a slight rule change the riders only found out about a week ago.
+Anna Gasser didn't like her chances in Saturday's women's snowboard Big Air final at X Games Aspen because of a slight rule change the snowboarders only found out about a week ago.

 "That was actually really hard for me," Austria's Gasser said.
 "With this change, I didn't think my chances were that good anymore.
 But it also made me do a trick I've never done in competition."